Aidan-McNay/vivado-tutorial/docs/synthesis.rst

           section for our ``CLK_gen`` block design; this should contain three synthesis reports, one for each of our IP blocks that we used.

+          Lastly, if you return to the **Project Summary** window, you can see a high-level overview of the utilization in the bottom-left hand corner.

     .. group-tab:: TCL